csells/flutter_ai_toolkit/README.md

 ... // app stuff here
 ```

-This is the exact same way that you'd initialize Firebase for use in any Flutter project, so it should be familiar to existing FlutterFire users.
+This is the same way that you'd initialize Firebase for use in any Flutter project, so it should be familiar to existing FlutterFire users.

 Now you're ready to create an instance of the Vertex provider: